marbl/metAMOS/README.md

 * <taxonomy>.original.reads.annots

-    Tab-delimited taxonomic level assignments as above, where contigs are replaced wich their constituent sequences.
+    Tab-delimited taxonomic level assignments as above, where contigs are replaced with their constituent sequences.

 * <taxonomy>.propagated.annots